MarthaTaylor/frontend-nanodegree-feedreader/README.md

-# Project 5 RSS Feed Reader Testing with Jasmine
+# RSS Feed Reader Testing with Jasmine

 ## Table of Contents